Vegetable Growers News Fruit Growers News Organic Grower National Nut Grower Spudman Product Processing GPN Mag

 Penn State Extension farm market specialist Brian Moyer recommends farm market vendors keep their displays clean and professional looking.

-• Framed poster board with photos of your farm.
+• Framed photos of your farm

-• Brochures that tell your farm story.
+• Brochures about your farm and practices

 Brian Moyer